petermr/pygetpapers/docs/styleguide.md

 **Rationale**: Using the home directory provides a consistent, user-accessible location for downloaded files.

+### STYLE: Output should never be sent to the root dir of pygetpapers.
+Use dir temp/ to which all non-permanent output should be sent.
+Deleting temp should not delete anything important

+- ✅ **Good**: `temp/output_files/`, `temp/test_results/`, `temp/downloads/`
+- ❌ **Bad**: Output files in the root pygetpapers directory

+**Rationale**: Keeping temporary output in a dedicated `temp/` directory prevents cluttering the project root and makes it clear which files are temporary and can be safely deleted.

 ---

 *This style guide will be updated as new conventions are established.*